ericaezhou/soulens/README.md

 - **Manual surgical moves** — drag/drop triggers a "narrative outdated" banner → user can refresh narrative summary to reflect new order
 - These are intentionally separate: text replan = AI restructures; manual move = human decides, AI catches up

 **Why this design:** AI is best at global optimization (which scenes tell the best story) but humans have ground truth on what footage is actually good ("that sauce pour was blurry").
-The loop is designed so the human never loses their work — AI additions are always surgical, never full resets.
+The loop is designed so the human never loses control of their own work.

----

 ## Evaluation